-(f) Anomalous Units.

-- If it is determined that a nuclear explosive is no longer in a condition covered by a NES evaluation, all operations with that nuclear explosive and in the associated facility must be discontinued in a safe manner, resulting in a safe and stable nuclear explosive configuration. - 2 Restart of operations on the anomalous unit and other activities in the affected facility must be in accordance with paragraph 4a(15) below. - (2) Supplemental Nuclear Explosive Safety Rules.
+- (f) Anomalous Units. - 1 If it is determined that a nuclear explosive is no longer in a condition covered by an approved written procedure, all operations with that nuclear explosive and in the associated facility must be discontinued in a safe manner, resulting in a safe and stable nuclear explosive configuration. - 2 Restart of operations on an anomalous unit and other activities in the affected facility must be in accordance with paragraph 4.a.(15) below. - (2) Supplemental Nuclear Explosive Safety Rules.
 Supplemental NESRs may be developed as needed to support specific tests, operations, or characteristics of a nuclear explosive. - (3) Nuclear Explosive Safety Evaluations.
 NES evaluations are required before a NEO is authorized; periodically for ongoing NEOs; and when proposed changes or emerging information affect an approved NEO.
-NES evaluations must be performed in accordance with NA SD 452.2, Nuclear Explosive Safety Evaluation Processes, or successor directive. - (4) Human Factors.
-Newly proposed (startup) NEOs must incorporate human factors principles into NEO procedures, processes, facility layouts, new tooling and equipment, including Category 1 electrical equipment, starting with the NEO design and development phase and maintained throughout the lifecycle of NEOs.
-Existing NEOs that are being evaluated (i.e. during an OSR or NCE) should strive to meet human factors principles to the extent reasonably achievable.

-Organizations developing NEOs must consider the application of established research in human factors and ergonomics, including human-system interface design, human cognition and perception, stress and workload, anthropometry and workspace design, environmental factors, training, and human error.
+NES evaluations must be performed in accordance with NNSA SD 452.2, Nuclear Explosive Safety Evaluation Processes, current version. - (4) Human Factors. - (a) Elements of NEOs such as new procedures, processes, facilities or facility layouts, new tooling and equipment must incorporate human factors principles during the NEO design and development phase and be maintained throughout the lifecycle of the NEO.
+Existing NEOs should strive to meet human factors principles to the extent reasonably achievable. - (b) Organizations developing NEOs must consider the application of established research in human factors and ergonomics, including human-system interface design, human cognition and perception, stress and workload, anthropometry and workspace design, environmental factors, training, and human error.